nikitabugrovsky/gemini-function-calling/README.md

 The core logic is organized as follows:

-1.  **`gemini-chatbot.py`:** This is the single entry point for the application.
+1.  **`multi-model-chatbot.py`:** This is the single entry point for the application.
 It accepts a command-line argument to select which API client "strategy" to use (`genai` or `openai`).
 It contains the main chat loop, which is now agnostic to the underlying API library.

 2.  **`clients/` directory:** This module contains the different strategies for communicating with the LLM.
     *   **`api_client.py`:** An abstract base class that defines a common interface (`generate_content`, `get_function_call`, etc.) that all concrete clients must implement.
     *   **`genai_client.py`:** A concrete strategy that implements the `ApiClient` interface using the `google-genai` library.
     *   **`openai_client.py`:** A concrete strategy that implements the `ApiClient` interface using the `openai` library with Gemini's compatible endpoint.
+    *   **`ollama_client.py`:** A concrete strategy for running models locally using **[Ollama](https://ollama.com/)**.
+It uses the `openai` library to connect to Ollama's OpenAI-compatible API endpoint, allowing for local, offline-capable chatbot functionality without relying on cloud-based APIs.

 3.  **`tools/` directory:**

     *   **`weather_tool.py`:** This module encapsulates the logic for the `get_current_weather` function.
 It now uses the [Open-Meteo API](https://open-meteo.com/) for both geocoding (to get coordinates for a location) and for retrieving weather data.
 The function now returns a more detailed weather forecast, including temperature, wind speed, wind direction, and whether it is day or night.
 The `weathercode` is also translated into a human-readable description.

 When the chatbot runs, it uses the selected client to send the user's prompt to the Gemini model.
 The model can then issue a function call, which the main script executes via the `weather_tool` module.